Why is this medication prescribed?

 Before taking fosamprenavir,

-- tell your doctor and pharmacist if you are allergic to fosamprenavir, amprenavir (Agenerase), sulfa medications, any other medications, or any of the ingredients in fosamprenavir tablets or suspension.
+- tell your doctor and pharmacist if you are allergic to fosamprenavir, amprenavir (Agenerase; no longer available in the U.S.), sulfa medications, any other medications, or any of the ingredients in fosamprenavir tablets or suspension.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor if you are taking alfuzosin (Uroxatral); cisapride (Propulsid) (not available in the US); delavirdine (Rescriptor); ergot medications such as dihydroergotamine (D.H.E.
-45, Migranal), ergoloid mesylates (Hydergine, Gerimal), ergonovine (Ergotrate), ergotamine (Bellamine, Cafergot, Migergot), methylergonovine (Methergine), and methysergide (Sansert); lovastatin (in Advicor, Altoprev, Mevacor); midazolam (Versed); pimozide (Orap); rifampin (Rimactane, Rifadin, in Rifater, in Rifamate); sildenafil (only Revatio brand used for lung disease); simvastatin (in Simcor, in Vytorin, Zocor);or triazolam (Halcion).
+45, Migranal), ergoloid mesylates (Hydergine), ergonovine (Ergotrate), ergotamine (Bellamine, Cafergot, Migergot), methylergonovine (Methergine), and methysergide (Sansert); lovastatin (Altoprev, in Advicor); midazolam (Versed); pimozide (Orap); rifampin (Rifadin, Rimactane, in Rifater, in Rifamate); sildenafil (only Revatio brand used for lung disease); simvastatin (Zocor, in Simcor, in Vytorin); or triazolam (Halcion).
 Your doctor will probably tell you not to take fosamprenavir if you are taking one or more of these medications.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, and nutritional supplements you are taking.
-Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven); antidepressants such as amitriptyline (Elavil), imipramine (Tofranil), paroxetine (Paxil), and trazodone; atorvastatin (Lipitor); benzodiazepines such as alprazolam (Xanax), clorazepate (ClorazeCaps, Tranxene), diazepam (Valium), and flurazepam (Dalmane); bosentan (Tracleer); calcium channel blockers such as amlodipine (Lotrel, Norvasc), diltiazem (Cardizem, Dilacor, Tiazac), felodipine (Lexxel, Plendil), isradipine (DynaCirc), nicardipine (Cardene), nifedipine (Adalat, Nifedical, Procardia), nimodipine (Nimotop), nisoldipine (Sular), and verapamil (Calan, Covera, Isoptin, Verelan); colchicine (Colcrys); dexamethasone (Decadron); fluticasone (in Advair, Flonase, Flovent); histamine H2-receptor blockers such as cimetidine (Tagamet), famotidine (Pepcid), nizatidine (Axid), and ranitidine (Zantac); itraconazole (Sporanox); ketoconazole (Nizoral); medications for irregular heartbeat such as amiodarone (Cordarone, Pacerone), lidocaine (Xylocaine), and quinidine (Quinidex); medications for seizures such as carbamazepine (Tegretol), phenobarbital (Luminal, Solfoton), and phenytoin (Dilantin); medications that suppress the immune system such as cyclosporine (Gengraf, Neoral, Sandimmune), sirolimus (Rapamune), or tacrolimus (Prograf); methadone (Dolophine, Methadose); other medications to treat HIV including efavirenz (Sustiva), indinavir (Crixivan), lopinavir (Kaletra), nelfinavir (Viracept), nevirapine (Viramune), ritonavir (Norvir), and saquinavir (Fortovase, Invirase); certain phosphodiesterase inhibitors (PDE-5 inhibitors) used for erectile dysfunction such as sildenafil (Viagra), tadalafil (Cialis), and vardenafil (Levitra); rifabutin (Mycobutin); salmeterol (in Advair, Serevent); and tadalafil (Adcirca).
+Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven); antidepressants such as amitriptyline, imipramine (Surmontil, Tofranil), paroxetine (Brisdelle, Paxil, Pexeva), and trazodone; atorvastatin (Lipitor, in Caduet, in Liptruzet); benzodiazepines such as alprazolam (Xanax), clorazepate (Gen-Xene, Tranxene), diazepam (Diastat, Valium), and flurazepam; bosentan (Tracleer); calcium channel blockers such as amlodipine (Norvasc, in Amturnide, in Tekamlo), diltiazem (Cardizem, Cartia, Tiazac, others), felodipine (Plendil), isradipine, nicardipine (Cardene), nifedipine (Adalat, Afeditab CR, Procardia), nimodipine (Nymalize), nisoldipine (Sular), and verapamil (Calan, Covera, Verelan); colchicine (Colcrys, Mitigare); dexamethasone; fluticasone (Flonase, Flovent, in Advair); histamine H2-receptor blockers such as cimetidine, famotidine (Pepcid), nizatidine (Axid), and ranitidine (Zantac); itraconazole (Onmel, Sporanox); ketoconazole (Nizoral); medications for irregular heartbeat such as amiodarone (Cordarone, Nexterone, Pacerone), lidocaine (Octocaine, Xylocaine, in Lignospan), and quinidine (Nuedexta); medications for seizures such as carbamazepine (Carbatrol, Epitol, Equetro, Tegretol, others), phenobarbital, and phenytoin (Dilantin, Phenytek); medications that suppress the immune system such as cyclosporine (Gengraf, Neoral, Sandimmune), sirolimus (Rapamune), or tacrolimus (Astagraf XL, Prograf); methadone (Dolophine, Methadose); other medications to treat HIV including efavirenz (Sustiva, in Atripla), indinavir (Crixivan), lopinavir (Kaletra), nelfinavir (Viracept), nevirapine (Viramune), ritonavir (Norvir, in Kaletra, in Viekira Pak), and saquinavir (Invirase); certain phosphodiesterase inhibitors (PDE-5 inhibitors) used for erectile dysfunction such as sildenafil (Viagra), tadalafil (Cialis), and vardenafil (Levitra); quetiapine (Seroquel); rifabutin (Mycobutin); salmeterol (Serevent, in Advair); and tadalafil (Adcirca, Cialis).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
 Many other medications may also interact with fosamprenavir, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

 - tell your doctor what herbal products you are taking, especially St. John's wort.
 You should not take St. John's wort during your treatment with fosamprenavir.